Get Rid Of Bed Bug Problems | Bed Bug Removal Specialists

-We treat the infested and surrounding areas with one (or both ) of the following insecticide sprays: Demand CS'* which contains Lambda-cyhalothrin, HSE Number 6287 and made by Sorex or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.
+We treat the walls, ceilings, bed, mattress, furniture and surrounding areas in the bed rooms with one (or both ) of the following insecticide sprays: Demand CS'* which contains Lambda-cyhalothrin, HSE Number 6287 and made by Sorex or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.
 These insecticides are the most modern insecticide available.
-Also we may use powders either one called Ficam D* which contains the insecticide @ 1% w/w Bendiocarb or Killgerid which works by scratching the cuticle (the shell) of the insect that causes the insect to die of dehydration.
+Also we may use powders in voids or large electrical items: either one called Ficam D* which contains the insecticide @ 1% w/w Bendiocarb or Killgerid which works by scratching the cuticle (the shell) of the insect that causes the insect to die of dehydration.
 This powder is completely harmless to mammals.
 All insecticides are biodegradable, almost odourless, non tainting & do not corrode or stain.
 The areas where the Bedbugs will be expected to crawl as well as their harbourages will be treated.

 What do I do afterwards?

 After treatment do not let domestic animals walk on treated surfaces until dry and if bare skin comes into contact whilst wet then wash.
 Do not vacuum the carpeted areas that have been treated for at least two weeks or longer if the room(s) are not kept hot and dry.

 The walls, bed frames or any other treated surfaces must not be washed for at least two months.
 The reason for this is that the insecticides will last up to 2 months and washing, vacuuming and cleaning will break the insecticides down.

 All bedding must be laundered.
 The treated room(s) must be heated and occupied at night as this encourages the Bedbugs to crawl over the treated surfaces.
 Be prepared to see some bed bugs for at least 2 weeks after treatment.
 If you see more bed bugs after this time then another spray may be necessary.